BIG EAST coaches vote Creighton’s Jess Bird Preseason Player of the Year and Bluejays as preseason favorite

 Blue Demons to host clinics throughout the month of July

-Nadia Edwards, a Frankfort, Ill. native, is in her fifth season as the DePaul head volleyball coach.
+Nadia Edwards, a Frankfort, Ill. native, is in her sixth season as the DePaul head volleyball coach.
 She became the fifth head coach in program history after joining the Blue Demon staff in February of 2010.
 Edwards boasts a high level of experience as a student-athlete at Penn State before a professional playing career overseas along with assistant coaching experience at Ohio State and Ohio University.

 Prior to DePaul, Edwards served as an assistant at Ohio State for two seasons.
 With the Buckeyes, she helped the program reach the second round of the 2009 NCAA Championship after finishing fourth in the Big Ten.
 Edwards tutored a pair of All-Big Ten honorees while working with the middle hitters.
 She also coordinated travel, camps and clinics, and oversaw community outreach programs.